-Checking for Right Keyword: It is targetable.
-You can test your keyword to find which one is suitable for your website and business.
+Checking for the Right Keyword: It is targetable.
+You can test your keyword to find out which one is suitable for your website and business.

-You Only Pay for Clicks: Generate revenues while being able to control costs.
-So, you only pay when someone clicks to your ad.
+You Only Pay for Clicks: Generate revenue while being able to control costs.
+So, you only pay when someone clicks on your ad.

 You Can Control the Costs: You can work with your budget.
 You have absolute control over how much you want to spend.
 Also you can constantly change your ad budget within your limits.

-Pay-Per-Click (PPC) and Search Engine Optimization (SEO) are both advertising strategies of the Search Engine Marketing (SEM).
+Pay-Per-Click (PPC) and Search Engine Optimization (SEO) are both advertising strategies of Search Engine Marketing (SEM).

 The primary distinction between PPC and SEO is that PPC includes charging for supported advertising to show outcomes on a search engine page while SEO includes optimizing a website to organically activate a booking on the results page of a search engine.

-On the other hand PPC is literally paid ad.
-Name is pay-per-click, so you pay for your traffic and it takes place above of the Organic traffic.
-It is bird-eye view for your ad campaign to see results more clearly and faster.
-Some market analytsis believe that having a site return in the organic results can influence your perceived credibility with a targeted audience.
+On the other hand PPC is literally paid ads.
+The name is pay-per-click, so you pay for your traffic and it takes place on top of Organic traffic.
+It is a bird-eye view for your ad campaign to see results faster and more clearly.
+Some market analysts believe that having a site return in organic results can influence your perceived credibility with a targeted audience.